-Symmetric keys wrapped with other symmetric keys (AES or Triple-DES) may also be imported using this function.
+Symmetric keys wrapped with other symmetric keys may also be imported using this function.
 The wrapped key blob is passed in along with a handle to a symmetric key, which the module is supposed to use to unwrap the blob.
 If the function is successful then a handle to the unwrapped symmetric key is returned.